 Step One: Conduct a Regulatory Risk Assessment

 Start by mapping every planned activity to its regulatory classification in each target jurisdiction.
-Therefore, you need to identify which rules apply to your token model, your user interactions, and your data practices.
+Identify which rules apply to your token model, your user interactions, and your data practices.
 Additionally, assess the licensing requirements for each activity and jurisdiction combination you plan to enter.
 Furthermore, identify the highest-risk areas — typically token issuance, custody, and cross-border transactions.
 Consequently, this assessment becomes the foundation for every subsequent compliance decision your team makes.

 Step Two: Engage Specialized Legal Counsel Early